scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_recon.md

       Leverage registration forms to see which users exist/dont exist Any time a user can make their own username, there's an enumeration risk.

+      core_defences/Randomly varying question/"For multistage logins, it's recommended to let a user proceed through the entire sequence (even for invalid input)"

       If one is testing an email service provider, are the user IDs simply emails addresses?
 If so, simply search for google for @domain.com

       Are the userIDs enumerable by design?